MultiFluidSCM/run/README.md

 ## Overview of MultiFluidSCM
 MultiFluidSCM is a two-fluid single-column model of the atmosphere, capable of simulating dry and moist processes.
 The two-fluid model is based on the principle of [conditionally filtering the atmosphere into various fluid components](https://doi.org/10.1175/JAS-D-17-0130.1) in a more consistent and complete framework relative to traditional Mass Flux convection parameterizations.
 As such, a two-fluid model is expected to perform better than existing methods for the grey zone of convection modelling, which requires a consistent treatment of resolved and sub-grid convection.
 However, in a single-column form, this two-fluid model is expected to be at-least-as accurate as existing parameterizations.

 The two-fluid model uses a semi-implicit Eulerian discretization.
-The time discretization is off-centered Crank-Nicolson using an off-centering coefficient of 0.55 and a timestep of $30~$s.
+The time discretization is off-centered Crank-Nicolson.
 The spatial discretization uses a Charney-Phillips grid where pressure, density and horizontal velocities are stored at cell centres, and vertical velocity, entropy and moisture are stored at the cell faces.
 The system of equations is solved using a quasi-Newton method, where separate linear systems are solved for the first-order moments (with the exception of the horizontal velocity components) and the second-order moments.
 Splitting the solver up in this way reduces the computational cost whilst retaining the most important couplings and thus allowing the solver to converge.

 The codebase is separated into the following repositories:
 - [MultiFluidSCM/model](https://github.com/MultiFluidSCM/model), which contains the model source code which can be treated as a black box.
 New model features and physics should be added here.